 –help with uniform fittings for marching uniforms (during summer band camp) and concert uniforms (November)

 —help pass out ice cream at the parent show-off just before school starts

-—uniform room monitor before games and/or competitions (mainly keeping track of loaner items going out to kids)
+—uniform room helper before games and/or competitions (mainly keeping track of loaner items going out to kids)

 —assist the guard with their hair before games

 In the evening:

 —be a parent driver for flamingo-ing during summer band camp (your child’s section leader will call for drivers as we get close to the start date)

 —drive a U-haul or follow car (w/kids in it) for the mulch fundraiser in the spring (a sign-up will come out closer to the date of the fundraiser)